HiskiHuovila/runecycle-srd/docs/Tests.md

 ### Only one attempt

-As a rule of thumb, you only have one chance to succeed with any action (including Runic Powers).
-Once you have rolled the dice – and rerolled if able– you may not roll again to achieve the same goal.
-You need to try something different or wait until the circumstances have changed in a substantial way.
-Or let another PC try.
-This rule does not apply to combat, where you can attack the same enemy multiple times.
+You only have one chance to succeed with any action (including Runic Powers).
+Once you have rolled the dice, and rerolled if able, you may not roll again to attempt the same goal in the same scenario.

 ## Test Types